-There is an argument that comes up again and again in the benzo withdrawal community that attempts to differentiate those with dependency issues stemming from legal prescription drug use from dependency stemming from illegally procured drugs.
+There is an argument that comes up frequently in the benzo withdrawal community that attempts to differentiate those with dependency issues stemming from legal prescription drug use from dependency stemming from illegally procured drugs.
 While there are undoubtedly differences in the experience between the two groups there are also many similarities.

 The last time I saw someone making the above defensive argument in a comment thread (we are not addicts!!)
 I responded with the following comments (with some edits for this post):